 The items contained in the second folder date primarily from the years 1887-1888.
 There is one item from 1947 and one with no date.
 Items included are: concert programs from the New England Conservatory, Boston Music Hall, Handel and Haydn Society, Tremont Temple, and the Canterbury choir.
 In addition, there is a Boston Symphony ticket that belonged to Maud D. Brooks and a catalogue from an art exhibition of works by Louis Ritter.
 Some of the featured performers on the concerts included: Wulf Fries, Charles Dennee, Helene Hastreiter, Maud Powell, Augusto Rotoli, George E. Whiting, Emil Mahr, Alfred De Seve, Otto Bendix, Teresina Tua, Arthur J. Hubbard, Edwin Klahre, Rudolf King, Frank E. Morse, Madame Dietrich-Strong, Agnes Snyder, Wallace Goodrich, Carl Zerrahn, B. J. Lang, William L. Whitney, Carl Faelten, Frank Addison Porter, Josef Hofmann(child prodigy), Samuel Alter, Janet Hayes, the Carol Choir, the NEC Chorus, and the NEC School of Elocution.

-Access to this collection is by appointment with the Archivist or Director of Libraries.
+Access to this collection is by appointment with the Archivist.
 There are no restrictions pertaining to this collection.
 This collection should be cited as the: Maud D. Brooks collection, New England Conservatory Archives, Boston, MA.